-- The famous scene from Gourmet Night when Basil's car breaks down and he starts screaming hysterically at it before running off-screen... only to return to hit it with an uprooted tree repeatedly.
+- The famous scene from "Gourmet Night" when Basil's car breaks down and he starts screaming hysterically at it before running off-screen... only to return to hit it with a tree branch repeatedly.

 "Right!
 That's it!
 I'm going to give you a damn good thrashing!"

 - The funniest part is when Basil gets in the car and goes crazy, he doesn't turn the key.

 - The UK company Corgi is well-known for its die-cast models of movie and TV cars.
 When it put out a model◊ of Basil's Austin 1100, of course the car had an accompanying figurine of Basil about to give it a good thrashing.